oiivantsov/hsl-substack/README.md

     PCT_ON_TIME_3.set(float(row["on_time_3"] or 0.0))
 ```

-Optional route extremes (best and worst average delay in the latest window):
+Optional route extremes (most delayed and most ahead in the latest window):

 ```python
 route_windowed_df = (parsed_df